ChHarding/zhangna_official_project/docs/User_Guide.md

 - Install Required Libraries
 Open a terminal and run the following command to install the dependencies:

-bash
 pip install tkinter pandas rapidfuzz requests

 - Run the Application
 Save the provided code in a file named calorie_app.py and run it using:

-bash
 python calorie_app.py

 # Usage Instructions
 - Calculate BMR and Daily Calorie Needs
 Click the "Calculate BMR & Daily Calories" button.
 Input your age, gender, weight, height, and activity level.
-The app calculates your Basal Metabolic Rate (BMR) and daily calorie needs.
+The app calculates your BMR and daily calorie needs.

 - Log Meals
 Click the corresponding meal button (Breakfast, Lunch, Dinner, or Snack).